-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to the combination of doxylamine succinate and pyridoxine hydrochloride may increase the risk for birth defects over that background risk.
+This sheet talks about using the combination of doxylamine succinate and pyridoxine hydrochloride during a pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your health care provider.

 What is doxylamine succinate-pyridoxine hydrochloride?

-Doxylamine succinate is a medication that has been used as an antihistamine and as a sleeping aid.
-Antihistamines lessen the symptoms of allergic reactions, insomnia (unable to sleep) and colds.
+Doxylamine succinate is an antihistamine.
+Antihistamines lessen the symptoms of allergic reactions and colds, and helps to treat insomnia (hard time sleeping).
 Pyridoxine hydrochloride is a form of vitamin B6.

 In the United States, the combination of doxylamine and pyridoxine has been sold under the name Diclegis® since 2013.
-Many years ago, it was sold under the name Bendectin®.
-In Canada, it has been sold under the brand name Diclectin® since 1979.
+In Canada, it has been sold under the brand name Diclectin®.

 Diclegis® and Diclectin® are delayed-release tablets available by prescription.
 Delayed-release means that the tablet coating prevents the ingredients from being absorbed too quickly by the body.
-For this reason, it is important to take the medication on a set schedule (not just as needed) in order to obtain the greatest benefit.
-Doxylamine succinate and/or pyridoxine hydrochloride may also be available as over-the-counter medicine (OTC).
+Doxylamine succinate and/or pyridoxine hydrochloride may also be available as over-the-counter medicines (OTC).

-Yes.
-Doxylamine succinate-pyridoxine hydrochloride is well studied in its use to treat NVP.
-Studies totaling hundreds of thousands of exposed pregnant women have not found its use during pregnancy to increase the chance of birth defects or other adverse pregnancy outcomes.
+No. In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
+Studies totaling hundreds of thousands of exposed pregnant women have not found that using doxylamine succinate-pyridoxine hydrochloride during pregnancy increases the chance of birth defects.
 The combination of doxylamine succinate and pyridoxine hydrochloride is currently recommended as a first-line treatment for NVP by the American Congress of Obstetricians and Gynecologists (ACOG) and by several medical organizations in Canada.
-In addition, keeping your NVP under control might help to keep you out of the hospital for dehydration caused by vomiting.

-Studies that have followed children from ages two to seven years did not find a higher risk of problems associated with doxylamine succinate – pyridoxine hydrochloride when used by their mother during pregnancy.
+Studies that have followed children from ages two to seven years have not found a higher chance of behavior or learning problems in children whose mothers used doxylamine succinate – pyridoxine hydrochloride during pregnancy.

-Can I take doxylamine succinate-pyridoxine hydrochloride while breastfeeding?
+Can I breastfeed while taking doxylamine succinate-pyridoxine hydrochloride?

 There are no formal studies looking at the effects of the combination of doxylamine succinate and pyridoxine hydrochloride on the breastfed infant.
-Antihistamines that can make mom drowsy could cause drowsiness in a breastfeeding infant, especially when used on a regular basis.
-Pyridoxine hydrochloride is excreted into breast milk but it has not been associated with any problems in breastfeeding infants.
-Be sure to talk to your health care provider about all of your breastfeeding questions.
+Antihistamines that can make mom drowsy, such as doxylamine succinate, could cause drowsiness or irritability in a breastfeeding infant.
+Pyridoxine hydrochloride enters the breast milk but it has not been associated with any problems in breastfeeding infants.
+Talk to your healthcare provider about all of your breastfeeding questions.